1911 South Wales anti-Jewish riots: Riots

-On the evening of 19 August 1911, a group of miners in the town of Tredegar that had been drinking at a local pub decided to attack a local shop owned by Jewish family, accusing the shopkeeper of overcharging miners.
+On the evening of 19 August 1911, a group of miners in the town of Tredegar that had been drinking at a local pub decided to attack a local shop owned by a Jewish family, accusing the shopkeeper of overcharging miners.
 The attack quickly grew into a riot, involving more than 200 rioters and ransacking 20 Jewish-owned businesses.
 15 people were recorded injured, however, none with serious injuries.
 The riots would spread to neighbouring villages in South Wales in the following days, including Caerphilly, Ebbw Vale and Bargoed.
 After several days, the chief constable in Monmouthshire called on the Home Office for help dealing with the riots.
 On 29 August, Home Secretary Winston Churchill ordered the deployment of the Worcestershire Regiment from Cardiff to put an end to the riots, describing it as a "pogrom," and the riots came to an end.

 In early September 1911, 46 people were charged by the authorities over their roles in the riots, with the lawyer in charge of the prosecutions noting that they "were people who were generally considered respectable, the majority being colliers in regular employment and the wives of colliers."
+At trial, 38 of those accused were convicted, receiving prison sentences ranging from 28 days to three months.
+Public opinion was sympathetic to the rioters and complained that the sentences were too harsh and had not taken into consideration their respectable backgrounds.

 The South Wales Baptist Association, which was influential in the region, refused to condemn the riots.